SpockBauru/SpockPlugins_Illusion/README.md

 # HS2 Girls Entrance
 Play the tutorial animation of girls entering the lobby in Honey Select 2.

-Behavior can be altered in Settings -> Plugin Settings -> Girl's Entrance.
+Behavior can be altered in Settings -> Plugin Settings -> HS2_GirlsEntrance.

   ## Options in Plugin Settings
   1) Enable: Enables/Disable the plugin.